permissionx/CascadeSim/README.md

 ```bash
 conda create -n CascadeSim python=3 numpy matplotlib conda-forge::ovito=2.9
 ```
-If your device is not able to access Internet directly, ask your system manager to establish a ssh tunel for temperary download.
+If your device is not able to access the Internet directly, ask your system administrator to establish a ssh tunel for temperary download.
+Ancient saying: as long as your personal PC can access your server, there is always a way to make your server access the Internet.

 ## Installation
 Simply download scripts.